 For average operation in warm weather, the hood ports should be open.
-Ordinarily, these ports should be opened at the start of warm weather in the spring and left open until the beginning of cold weather in the fall.
-They may be opened by simply pulling on the windsplits on the hood ports.
+Ordinarily, these ports Fig. 9.
+The hood ports may be open.
+Ordinarily, these ports opened by pulling out on the windof warm weather in the spring and left open until the beginning of cold weather in the fall.
+They may be opened by simply pulling out on the windsplits on the hood ports.